SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-008 Live Reload of Code.md

 ## Consequences

-## Other Options
+There may be other solutions out there but for now air is working.

-Possibilities:
+## Other Possible Options

-Not an option:
+## Not an Option